 “Just checking in on my new Infiltrator,” Zarion continued.
 “You have your orders, but this isn’t the Academy.
 Your Xerion pedigree means nothing in the Vanguard.
 Comfortable?”

-“Comfortable enough, sir,” Ravik said, throat dry.
+“Comfortable enough, sir,” Ravik said, his throat dry.
 Zarion’s voice was too calm.
 Too controlled.
 Ravik hated how much he wanted to hear more.

 A soft chuckle came through the line, deep and resonant.
 “Good.
 You’ll need your energy for what’s ahead.”